Our Strategies

 Direct Legal Representation

 We believe that direct legal representation is a fundamental civil right.
 Anyone whose life is impacted by unjust immigration policies and laws deserves to have an advocate at their side if they desire.
-SFDP provides accessible legal services to immigrants throughout New Mexico and the El Paso/Ciudad Juárez border zone.
-We use innovative service models to break down barriers to effective legal representation, and by valuing cultural competency, we create empowering relationships with clients.
-Our goal is to provide client-centered services to ensure that individual goals are pursued and met as effectively as possible.
+SFDP provides accessible legal services to immigrants throughout New Mexico including rural areas with zero immigration attorneys otherwise available .
+We use innovative service models to break down barriers to effective legal representation, and by valuing cultural competency, trauma-informed and person-centered services, we create empowering relationships with clients.
+Our goal is to work in partnership with our clients to ensure that individual goals are pursued and met as effectively as possible.

 Today, Santa Fe Dreamers Project currently has over 1,150 open cases.
 Hundreds of these clients are subject to years-long processing delays with US Citizenship and Immigration Services, limited visa numbers due to statutory caps, or have deportation proceedings that are stuck in court backlogs.
-This results in immigration cases that can take more than 5 years to resolve.
-Our model of legal services is based on the commitment that our staff partners with our clients until their cases are complete, regardless of political and bureaucratic conditions.
+This results in immigration cases that can take 5-10+ years to resolve.
+Our model of legal services is based on the commitment to legally represent our clients until their cases are complete, regardless of political and bureaucratic conditions.

 Our Areas of Focus

-Our broken immigration system separates and disenfranchises families every day.
-We saw our government perhaps at its most callous during the Trump Administration’s “Zero Tolerance” era, when children were forcibly removed from their caregivers and sent to separate detention centers, and images of children in cages dominated the news.
-However, we know that family separation also occurs every time an immigrant is arrested in a raid, or when a visa application is denied.
+• Our broken immigration system separates and disenfranchises families every day.
+The mass detention and deportation efforts currently underway are having a horrific impact on innocent families whose emotional and mental wellbeing, along with their very lives, are under constant and immediate threat.
+We are committed to stand strong on behalf of our immigrant community.
+Just as we fought to keep families together during the first Trump Administration’s “Zero Tolerance” era, when children were forcibly removed from their caregivers and sent to separate detention centers, and images of children in cages dominated the news.
+However, we know now what we knew then, that family separation also occurs every time an immigrant is arrested in a raid, or when a visa application is denied.
 Deportation and lack of immigration status almost always result in individuals being separated by their loved ones, whether it’s by the border or by the walls of a detention center.

 SFDP provides accessible low bono and pro bono legal services to mixed status families in a wide variety of legal services that support employment authorization, family-based immigration, permanent residency, citizenship, and advance parole.
 Through these forms of immigration protections and benefits, families are able to enjoy increased security, stability, and freedom of movement, helping them stay and thrive together.